onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 External Networks
 _________________

-When the parameter associated with the Contrail Network is referencing an “external” network, the parameter must adhere to the following naming convention in the Heat Orchestration Template

--  {network-role}\_net\_fqdn
+R-02164 When a VNF's Heat Orchestration Template's Contrail resource has a property that references an external network that requires the network's Fully Qualified Domain Name (FQDN), the property parameter
+   * **MUST** follow the format '{network-role}_net_fqdn'
+   * **MUST** be declared as type 'string'
+   * **MUST NOT** be enumerated in the NF's Heat Orchestration Template's Environment File

+R-73228 A VNF's Heat Orchestration Template's parameter '{network-role}_net_fqdn'
-The parameter must be declared as type: string
+**MUST** be declared as type 'string'.

+R-92193 A VNF's Heat Orchestration Template's parameter '{network-role}_net_fqdn'
-The parameter must not be enumerated in the Heat environment file.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 *Example: Parameter declaration*

 .. code-block:: yaml

   parameters:
     {network-role}_net_fqdn:
       type: string
       description: Contrail FQDN for the {network-role} network

 *Example: Contrail Resource OS::ContrailV2::VirtualMachineInterface Reference to a Network FQDN.*